7.2.09

 It is a fascinating piece of social history to examine the jewellery that became identified with the suffragettes.
 After 1900 there was a general movement towards softer, more feminine colours in jewellery.
 Fancy coloured sapphires were becoming popular, as were peridot and spinel.
 Diamonds were gaining support and were more available.
 Art Nouveau was everywhere.

 So how did a woman know if a particular brooch, ring, bracelet, necklace or hat pin was feminist or not?
 Mrs Pethick-Lawrence, editor of the weekly newspaper Votes for Women, explained the symbolism of the colours in spring 1908: "Purple as everyone knows is the royal colour.
 It stands for the royal blood that flows in the veins of every suffragette, the instinct of freedom and dignity; white stands for purity in private and public life; green is the colour of hope and the emblem of spring."
-In other words, she said, the colours stood for freedom and dignity, purity and hope.
+In other words, the colours stood for freedom and dignity, purity and hope.

 Green, white and violet became the popularly recognised colours of the Women's Social and Political Union.
 Since the suffragette movement slogan was Give Woman the Vote, Emmeline and Christabel Pankhurst adopted the three colours: Green=Give, White = Woman and Violet = Vote.
 The WSPU exhorted women to "wear the colours" and show the support for the movement.
 Had amethysts, pearls and peridot not been popular jewels then, I doubt women would have worn them, just for feminist-political reasons.